dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

-Before going into the details on how these parameters can be set, let us first understand on a high level how an SNS is launched with a decentralization sale.<!--Then, let us understand how you can get the right tools and generate the right principals in order to set the SNS parameters.--> Finally, we will cover which parameters can be set and how this is done.
+Before going into the details on how these parameters can be set, let us first understand on a high level how an SNS is launched with a decentralization swap.<!--Then, let us understand how you can get the right tools and generate the right principals in order to set the SNS parameters.--> Finally, we will cover which parameters can be set and how this is done.

-As mentioned in [the overview](get-sns-intro.md), another technical preparation is that you might want to integrate parts of the interaction with the SNS decentralization sale, with SNS governance, or with the ledger and index canister in your dapp.
+As mentioned in [the overview](get-sns-intro.md), another technical preparation is that you might want to integrate parts of the interaction with the SNS decentralization swap, with SNS governance, or with the ledger and index canister in your dapp.
 As this is work independent of preparing the launch, find more information on separate pages for the